laszlocph/website/Mastering-test-environments-with-Docker.md

 * *boot* is the well known Spring Boot application from part one.
 * *redis* is just a vanilla Redis container

-Running this stack is nothing more than executing the **docker-compose up** command.
+Running this stack takes nothing more than executing the **docker-compose up** command.
 We don't have to fiddle with individual *docker run* commands as it will start all containers in the right order, with the right volumes and exposed ports just as they are described in the docker-compose file.

 Furthermore it defines a Docker network, so the services are able to communicate with each other in separation to other network traffic.